Shoe Width Guide: Size Charts + How to Measure at Home

 Shoe Width Chart

 If you can’t make it to a physical, bricks-and-mortar shoe store, you can measure your shoe width on your own.
-To get the best results, take off your socks and make sure you measure both feet because one can be wider than the other.
+To get the best results, make sure you measure both feet because one can be wider than the other.

 FAQ